 Catholics believe this past occurrence to be Mary’s Immaculate Conception – the first instance when God fashioned and sanctified Mary’s soul and redeemed her in the most perfect way, in view of the foreseen merits of Christ, because of her election to the Divine Maternity.
 By His gracious act, God redeemed Mary in the most perfect way by preserving her free from contracting the stain of original sin and all personal sins so that she would be the most acceptable and loveliest mother of the Divine Word in his humanity.
 For no other reason did God favor Mary with this singular grace.

-In Catholic theology, the endowment of sanctifying grace co-relates with our actions and co-operation with God’s actual graces.
-For this reason, St. Paul exhorts us “not to receive God’s grace in vain” (2 Corinthians 6:1), for the soul is justified by sanctifying grace.
+In Catholic theology, the endowment of sanctifying grace co-relates with our actions and cooperation with God’s actual graces.
+For this reason, St. Paul exhorts us “not to receive God’s grace in vain” (2 Cor 6:1), for the soul is justified by sanctifying grace.
 Sanctification is the formal cause of justification.
-The soul is deprived of sanctifying grace by the commission of a mortal sin resulting in spiritual death (1 John 5:16-17).
+The soul is deprived of sanctifying grace by the commission of a mortal sin resulting in spiritual death (1 Jn 5:16-17).
 So, the grace God had freely given to Mary endured beyond the present.
 God’s bestowal of grace on Mary was the permanent result of her being chosen to be the Mother of God which presupposes that she could never have committed any personal sins and thus forfeited her being in the state of sanctifying grace at any time in her life.